St Edmund's

 English

-From romance to tragedy, angels to devils and heroes to monsters, English at St Edmund’s has something for everyone.
+From romance to tragedy, from angels to devils and from heroes to monsters, English at St Edmund’s has something for everyone.

 St Edmund’s English teachers are themselves passionate lifelong learners and researchers with a great breadth of knowledge, and contribute to the school’s Curiosity Shop lecture programme.